-- (a) the coordinator of the proposal is a legal entity established in a PRIMA PS8; - (b) its content corresponds, wholly or in part, to the topic for which it is submitted; - (c) it complies with the eligibility conditions for participation set out below; - (d) It complies with PRIMA PS National Regulations.
+- a) the coordinator of the proposal is a legal entity established in a PRIMA PS7; - b) its content corresponds, wholly or in part, to the scope and objectives of the topic to which it is submitted; - c) it complies with the eligibility conditions for participation set out in the table below, depending on the type of action:

-Type of Action Eligibility conditions for participation Research & Innovation Action (RIA) At least three legal entities established in three different countries considered as Participating States as defined in point 5.2.1 of AWP 2021 by the submission deadline under the relevant call, out of which: At least one must be established in a EU Member State or a third country associated to Horizon 2020 and not being a MPC9: and At least one must be established in a third country bordering the Mediterranean Sea (MPC) All three legal entities must be independent of each other.
+Type of Action Eligibility conditions for participation Research & Innovation Action (RIA) At least three legal entities established in three different countries considered as Participating States as defined in point 5.1.1. of AWP 2022 .
+Each of the three must be established in a different country considered to be PRIMA PS by submission deadline under the relevant call, out of which: -at least one must be established in a EU Member State or a third country associated to Horizon 2020 and not being a MPC; and -at least one must be established in a third country bordering the Mediterranean Sea (MPC) All three legal entities must be independent of each other.
+Innovation actions (IA) At least three legal entities established in three different countries considered as Participating States as defined in point 5.1.1. of AWP 2022.
+Each of the three must be established in a different country considered to be PRIMA PS by submission deadline under the relevant call, out of which: -at least one must be established in a EU Member State or a third country associated to Horizon 2020 and not being a MPC and -at least one must be established in a third country bordering the Mediterranean Sea (MPC) All three legal entities must be independent of each other.